Rahuly1606/Face-LogBook/README.md

 - JWT tokens expire after 24 hours (configurable)
 - Student photos and face embeddings are stored securely
 - API endpoints are protected with JWT authentication
+- All attendance times are stored and displayed in IST timezone

 ## 📄 License